emrekutlug/getting-started-with-pyspark/README.md

 ### Creating RDD from Object

-RDDs are data stacks distributed throughout cluster of computers.
+RDDs are data stacks distributed throughout a cluster of computers.
 Each stack is calculated on different computers in the cluster.
 RDDs are the most basic data structure of Spark.
-We can create RDD by giving existing object like Python list to SparkContext's parallelize method.
-In the following example, we create a list with numbers, then we create a RDD from this list.
+We can create RDDs by giving existing objects like Python lists to SparkContext's parallelize method.
+In the following example, we create a list with numbers and create a RDD from this list.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2009.59.33.png" alt="drawing" width="800" height="150"/>